 2. Stop the server.

-3. Under the Config Files tab, select Server Properties.
+3. Select the Config Files tab and choose Server Properties.

-4. On the Enable Command Blocks section, choose True from the dropdown.
+4. On the Enable Command Blocks dropdown, choose True.

 5. Start the server.

-6. Join the server as an OP user.
+6. Join the server as an OP.
+Learn how to OP here.

 7. Press T to open the chat.